 County assessors are responsible for assigning assessed values of most properties within their respective counties.
 Multi-county utility properties are valued by the Department of Revenue.
 Utility values only represent about 2 percent of the total value of real and personal property in the state.
 These assessed values are used for all property taxes imposed by the various jurisdictions.

 How often are assessed values updated?

-State law requires regular revaluation of properties.
-Thirty-one counties update property values annually based on appropriate statistical data.
-State law requires properties to be physically inspected at least once every six years in counties that annually update assessed values.
-Other counties (8 counties) revalue on two, three, or four year cycles.
-These counties physically inspect and revalue each property once during the cycle and the value is not changed until the next cycle: two, three or four years later.
+State law requires annual revaluation of properties.
+Counties update property values annually based on appropriate statistical data.
+State law requires properties to be physically inspected at least once every six years.